 - Complete an Initial Assessment: A Human Services Specialist will assess the household's needs and identify the appropriate level of housing and/or support needed.
-For any households referred to a program, it will be informed of the required documentation needed for that program. - Prevention: If Prevention is identified as a need, the household will be referred to the CoC prevention providers via HMIS and the household will be given the contact number to call to follow up regarding eligibility for services. - Diversion: If Diversion is identified as a viable option to shelter, the household will discuss it with a Human Services Specialist. - o (1) if the current housing can be successfully maintained or - o (2) if another housing options (e.g. living with relative, friends, family) is plausible. - Emergency Shelter: If the household cannot be diverted, a referral for emergency shelter will be made to one in one of the emergency shelter providers via HMIS.
+For any households referred to a program, it will be informed of the required documentation needed for that program. - Prevention: If Prevention is identified as a need, the household will be referred to the CoC prevention providers via HMIS and the household will be given the contact number to call to follow up regarding eligibility for services. - Diversion: If Diversion is identified as a viable option to shelter, the household will discuss it with a Human Services Specialist. - o (1) if the current housing can be successfully maintained or - o (2) if another housing options (e.g., living with relative, friends, family) is plausible. - Emergency Shelter: If there is temporary shelter space available and the household cannot be diverted, the shelter provider and the client will contact coordinated entry system on the next business day. - Households with a minor child under the age of 18 If there is not an available shelter space for a household with a minor child under the age of 18 the shelter provider will contact child protective services prevention. - Single adult if there is not a temporary shelter space available and the single cannot be diverted, during the hypothermia season from November 1 March 31, the single can be referred to the hypothermia program.